MicrosoftDocs/winrt-api/windows.ui.input.inking/inkdrawingattributes.md

 ## -remarks
 InkDrawingAttributes can be set globally through the [SetDefaultDrawingAttributes](inkmanager_setdefaultdrawingattributes_1436218448.md) method of an [InkManager](inkmanager.md) object or an [InkStrokeBuilder](inkstrokebuilder.md) object.
 They can also be set on an individual [InkStroke](inkstroke.md) object through the [DrawingAttributes](inkstroke_drawingattributes.md) property.

-> [!NOTE]
-> : This class is not agile, which means that you need to consider its threading model and marshaling behavior.
-For more info, see [Threading and Marshaling (C++/CX)](http://msdn.microsoft.com/en-us/library/windows/apps/hh771042.aspx) and [Using Windows Runtime objects in a multithreaded environment (.NET)](https://go.microsoft.com/fwlink/p/?linkid=258277).

 ### Version history

 | Windows version | SDK version | Value added |